 Stoppage of Breathing

-After an accident, the victim may stop breathing for a number of reasons:- The tongue may drop back and block the air passages (any accident).
+After an accident, the victim may stop breathing for a number of reasons:

 - Air may be prevented from reaching the lungs e.g. plastic bag, bed clothes or a pillow covering the mouth and nose, or a crust of bread or piece of meat stuck in the throat.